bluem-development/bluem-php/README.md

 - Added more unit testing coverage
 - Separated more responsibilities for cleaner code

+### Versions before 2.1
-### Version 2.0.12
+#### Version 2.0.12
-Allowing the verification if the current IP is based in the Netherlands utilizing a geolocation integration *(IPAPI).
+Allowing the verification if the current IP is based in the Netherlands utilizing a geolocation integration *(IP-API).

 ```php
 $bluem->VerifyIPIsNetherlands();
 // returns bool true if NL or error, returns false if no error and other country.
 ```
-*This feature can be used to determine whether to use IDIN identity checking in any application, as this supports only Dutch banks.*
+*This feature can be used to determine whether to use iDIN identity checking in any application, as this supports only Dutch banks.*

-### Version 2.0.2:
+#### Version 2.0.2:

 Triodos Bank, BIC TRIONL2U no longer supported for Identity requests as of 1 june 2021.
 See: https://www.triodos.nl/veelgestelde-vragen/kan-ik-idin-gebruiken?id=4de127e85eee